charbonats/asyncapi-contracts/README.md

 Once an application is defined, you can generate AsyncAPI specification from it.

+It also integrates with [`nats-micro`](https://charbonats.github.io/nats-micro) to easily deploy an application as a NATS Micro service.

+## Example

+Checkout the [example project](example/demo_project/README.md) to see how to use `asyncapi-contracts`.

 ## Motivation

 I always wanted to try design first approach for my APIs.